luckyjario/luckyjar/README.md

 How does it works?

-Luckyjar.io is the website of the lukcyjar token (LJAR) that is based on an ERC20 Ethereum contract.
+Luckyjar.io is the website of the luckyjar token (LJAR) that is based on an ERC20 Ethereum smartcontract.

 What does this contract do?